Ted Williams: 1950–1955

-U.S. Marine Corps, Korea (1952–1953)

-Williams's name was called from a list of inactive reserves to serve on active duty in the Korean War on January 9, 1952.
+Williams' name was called from a list of inactive reserves to serve on active duty in the Korean War on January 9, 1952.
 Williams, who was livid at his recalling, had a physical scheduled for April 2.
 Williams passed his physical and in May, after only playing in six major league games, began refresher flight training and qualification prior to service in Korea.
 Right before he left for Korea, the Red Sox had a "Ted Williams Day" in Fenway Park.
 Friends of Williams gave him a Cadillac, and the Red Sox gave Williams a memory book that was signed by 400,000 fans.
 The governor of Massachusetts and mayor of Boston were there, along with a Korean War veteran named Frederick Wolf who used a wheelchair for mobility.
 At the end of the ceremony, everyone in the park held hands and sang "Auld Lang Syne" to Williams, a moment which he later said "moved me quite a bit."
 Private Wolf (an injured Korean veteran from Brooklyn) presented gifts from wounded veterans to Ted Williams.
 Ted choked and was only able to say,"... ok kid ...".
 The Red Sox went on to win the game 5–3, thanks to a two-run home run by Williams in the seventh inning.

 In August 1953, Williams practiced with the Red Sox for ten days before playing in his first game, garnering a large ovation from the crowd and hitting a home run in the eighth inning.
 In the season, Williams ended up hitting .407 with 13 home runs and 34 RBIs in 37 games and 110 at bats (not nearly enough plate appearances to qualify for that season's batting title).
 On September 6, Williams hit his 332nd career home run, passing Hank Greenberg for seventh all-time.